chaseruskin/ground-station/motion0x01.md

 - well-designed:
     * usage should be intuitive and reinforce good development practices (KISS, DRY, SRP)
 - simple
-    * easy to pick up and learn, while not overstepping its responsibilities
+    * easy to pick up and learn, and "just work" out-of-the-box

  It is time for an HDL package manager to change the game for the hardware development ecosystem.